Roasted Red Pepper Tapenade

 - Toasted French bread baguette slices or water crackers

 - In a small saucepan, bring 2 cups water to a boil.
-Add garlic; cook, uncovered, 6-8 minutes or just until tender.
+Add garlic; cook, uncovered, just until tender, 6-8 minutes.
 Drain and pat dry.
 Place red peppers, almonds, tomato paste, oil, garlic, salt and pepper in a small food processor; process until blended.
 Transfer to a small bowl.
 Refrigerate at least 4 hours to allow flavors to blend.

-Originally published as Roasted Red Pepper Tapenade in Taste of Home Christmas Annual Annual 2016, p7
+Originally published as ROASTED RED PEPPER TAPANEDE in Taste of Home Christmas Annual 2016